Product (business)

-In marketing, a product is an object, or system, or service made available for consumer use as of the consumer demand; it is anything that can be offered to a market to satisfy the desire or need of a customer.
+In marketing, a product is an object, or system, or service made available for consumer use as of the consumer demand; it is anything that can be offered to a domestic or an international market to satisfy the desire or need of a customer.
 In retailing, products are often referred to as merchandise, and in manufacturing, products are bought as raw materials and then sold as finished goods.
 A service is also regarded as a type of product.

 In project management, products are the formal definition of the project deliverables that make up or contribute to delivering the objectives of the project.

 A related concept is that of a sub-product, a secondary but useful result of a production process.

 Dangerous products, particularly physical ones, that cause injuries to consumers or bystanders may be subject to product liability.

 Product classification

 A product can be classified as tangible or intangible.
 A tangible product is an actual physical object that can be perceived by touch such as a building, vehicle, gadget, or clothing.
 An intangible product is a product that can only be perceived indirectly such as an insurance policy.
-Services can be broadly classified under intangible products, which can be durable or nondurable.
+These services can be broadly classified under intangible products, which can be durable or nondurable.